Table of Contents

-Open Sudoku is the 13th game in my in my Keep It or Delete It Review series.
 Open Sudoku is an open-source app version of the popular number solving game.

 I have had this app for a few years.
 I solved a few puzzles before the review to remind myself of what the app is like.
 I played this game on my LG V20 Android smartphone.

 F-Droid is an application and service that allows people to publish open-source applications.